matrix-org/matrix.org/content/support.md

 +++
 title = "Support Matrix"
 aliases = ["/supporters/"]
+template = "support.html"
+extra.summary = """
+As an individual, if you believe in our mission and want to contribute to Matrix as a common good, you can support our work financially.
+Join the thousands of people who support open, decentralised and secure communication.
+"""
 +++

 The Matrix.org Foundation is working hard to make sure Matrix is the best